 When someone is diagnosed with a traumatic brain injury (TBI) it can be emotionally and financially devastating to the injured person and his loved ones.
 The emotional, cognitive and physical difficulties that accompany TBIs often leave the victim severely disabled.
 The process of healing from a brain injury can take a very long time, if recovery is even possible.
-Speaking with an attorney can help you better understand your legal options in terms of compensation.
-Share your story with one of Lowenthal & Abrams, Injury Attorneys’ Philadelphia brain injury lawyers today and find out how we may be able to help you.
+Speaking with a catastrophic injury attorney can help you better understand your legal options in terms of compensation.
+Share your story with one of Lowenthal & Abrams, Injury Attorneys’ Philadelphia traumatic brain injury lawyers today and find out how we may be able to help you.

 Traumatic Brain Injury Symptoms

 Even a small hit to the head can cause a TBI.
 Sometimes, it is not clear right away that the victim has suffered a traumatic brain injury.
 As a result, if you suffered a head injury or experienced a sudden whipping back and forth of the head (known as whiplash) and are suffering from any of the following symptoms, it is important to get to the hospital right away.

 - Memory loss or lapses

 - Slurred speech

 Medical expenses can exceed expectations due to the many required tests for diagnosing the amount of brain damage the victim suffered.
 The severity of the situation may require skull, neck, and spinal x-rays along with a CT scan.
 Once someone is diagnosed with a traumatic brain injury, he will require substantial therapy and treatment to help with his recovery, if recovery is possible.
 Occupational therapists can be a big help for those who have suffered a TBI.
 If you are experiencing any of these traumatic brain injury symptoms, seek medical attention, then contact a lawyer in Philadelphia.

 Recovering from a Head Injury